Melbourne Mustangs: AIHL era

 For season 2016, the Melbourne Mustangs announced Vigon's replacement on 21 December 2015.
 Former assistant coach, Michael Flaherty, was appointed the Mustangs new head coach.
 Flaherty had been Vigon's assistant in 2015 and had previously held roles in state teams and in the AJIHL.
 The Mustangs finished the 2016 season in fifth place.
 In 2017, the team improved their overall position and finished fourth, qualifying for finals for the second time in franchise history.
 The Mustangs faced familiar opponents in the semi-finals, with the team drawn against the Melbourne Ice.
 The Ice had set a new league record for most points in the regular season so the Mustangs headed into the match as underdogs.
 The Ice took an early lead and by the end of the second period the Mustangs trailed by two goals.
 Mitch Humphries and Finnish import Anton Kokkonen led the Mustangs resurgence in the third period, both getting on the score sheet, but Ice forward Sebastian Ottosson scored an empty netter near the end of the match to claim the victory for the Ice.
 The Mustangs were eliminated.

 In 2018, the Mustangs welcomed a new head coach after Flaherty stepped-down from the position.
 French Canadian, Maxime Langelier-Parent took over the role in addition to his playing commitments with the team.
 The Mustangs backed up their 2017 performance and again finished fourth in the league standings and qualified for the AIHL finals.
 It was the first time the Mustangs had qualified for finals two seasons in a row.
 The Mustangs came up against the CBR Brave in the semi-finals in 2018.
-Brett Ferguson scored for the Mustangs in the second period but that was the only highlight for the Orange and Black in a match otherwise dominated by the Brave.
+Brett Ferguson scored for the Mustangs in the second period but that was the only highlight for the team in a match otherwise dominated by the Brave.
 The Mustangs ended up going down to the eventual champions, Brave, 1–5 to again repeat 2017 and get eliminated at the same semi-final stage.

 In 2019, the Mustangs reached an agreement and signed a memoriam of understanding (MOU) with tier 2 women's team, Melbourne Chargers.
 The agreement sees resources and knowledge shared across the two organisations in the effort to grow the sport of ice hockey for both men and women.
 One of the goals of the partnership is to help develop the Chargers into a position to apply for a licence to the top level of women's hockey in Australia, the Australian Women's Ice Hockey League (AWIHL).